Intersectional Indigenous roots blossom in the form

 award-winning filmmaker, rapidly rising DJ, and classically & culturally trained dancer.

-Rose made her film debut starring in and choreographing, Within the Silence, (written & directed by Jade Tailor) which garnered the Festival de Cannes (2021) awards for Best Fantasy and Best Choreography.
-Along with features on Skymed (CBC/Paramount+), and Shoresy (Crave/Hulu), she also leads in Cody Kearsley’s (Persephone Pictures), Breathe.
+Rose is known for the role of Miigwan on the CRAVE Television series ‘Shorsey.’
+She made her film debut starring in and choreographing Within the Silence, which garnered the Festival de Cannes (2021) awards for Best Fantasy and Best Choreography.
+Along with features on Skymed (CBC/Paramount+), she also leads in Cody Kearsley’s (Persephone Pictures), Breathe.

 Keilani is the founder and executive director of TWO RIVERS & A ROSE FILMWORKS, her production company dedicated to reclaiming space for Indigenous voices in Hollywood and mainstream media and amplifying sovereign storytelling.
 The company’s creative debut featured an Ohana collaboration with Rose’s younger sibling, singer & songwriter, KeAloha for her music videos, Mama’s Hands and Mahina.